fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Deputy Director

   [Evan][eg1] directs our campaigns and communications.
-She’s been organizing hard-hitting campaigns for more than a decade and is a regular contributor to The Guardian, Newsweek, NBCNews and Time Magazine.
-Prior to joining FFTF, she toured as a professional musician.
+She’s been organizing hard-hitting campaigns for more than a decade and is a regular contributor to The Guardian, Newsweek, and Time Magazine.
+Prior to joining, she toured as a professional musician.

 ---